aayushsingh8217/Matlab/README.md

 ## Contact

-- aayushsingh8217@gmail.com

-For questions, suggestions, or collaborations, please reach out to [Your Name] at [your.email@example.com].
+For questions, suggestions, or collaborations, please reach out to Aayush Singh at aayushsingh8217@gmail.com.

 Happy coding!